ElDavoo/Mifare-Windows-Tool-Reborn/README.md

 #### INSTALLATION

 Windows x64 : With MSI Setup provided here : https://github.com/xavave/Mifare-Windows-Tool/releases

+Important : Run Mifare Windows Tool as Administrator or it may not be able to write in folder c:\program Files\MWT\ and you would see error : "Cannot open: dumps\mfc_....dump, exiting" when reading a tag

 #### LANGUAGES / LANGUES